Rental Application Templates

 Is a rental application legally binding?

-1. It confirms the answers on the application are true and correct, and
+1. It confirms that the information provided in the application is accurate and true.

-2. It gives the landlord permission to file a background check.
+2. It grants the landlord permission to conduct a background check.

 Who should be referenced on a rental application?